ServerPress/wpsitesync/readme.txt

 The <em>WPSiteSync for Content</em> plugin was specifically designed to ease your workflow when creating content between development, staging and live servers.
 The tool removes the need to migrate an entire database, potentially overwriting new content on the live site, just to update a few pages or posts.
 Now you can easily move your content from one install to another with the click of a button, reducing errors and saving you time.

-While WPSiteSync for Content is optimized to work with local development tools such as DesktopServer, it is designed to be fully functional in any WordPress environment.
+WPSiteSync for Content is fully functional in any WordPress environment.
+We recommend using DesktopServer, but it is not a requirement.

 <strong>This benefits the Development Workflow in more ways than one:</strong>

-* Real-Time Sync eliminates data loss such as Comments.
+* Real-Time LIVE Sync eliminates data loss such as Comments.
 * Saving development time with No files to backup, download and upload.
 * Limit mistakes copying and pasting.
 * Client Approval on Staging site is now Faster and Easier than ever.